Social media marketing is hard work.

 - How likely are social media visitors to take action? (session conversion rate, conversions)

-When I scroll to the right to see conversions, I can select any goal from the drop down.
-It looks like over the last 6 months, I can credit social media with 370 email subscribers but just four contact form submissions.
-Connecting conversion to traffic sources is called “attribution.”
+It looks like over the last three months, I can credit social media with 142 email subscribers but just seven contact form submissions.
+That’s attribution.
+Connecting traffic sources to conversions.
+Keep in mind that GA4 underreports everything.

 Don’t be surprised if…

 - Conversion rates for visitors from social media are lower than those of the other traffic sources.
-Social media visitors tend to have lower intent than search or direct visitors.
+Social media visitors tend to have lower intent than search or direct traffic visitors.

 Related: Here’s our guide to website traffic sources if you want the detailed (sometimes surprising) definition of all 18 Default Channel Groups in GA4.